imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 Usage - `b-<border-width>-<hex code>`

 The width is specified as a number which is equivalent to the border width in pixels.
 The color code is specified as a 6-character hex code RRGGBB.

+You can also provide an arithmetic expression such as `ih_div_20_red`, or `cw_mul_0.05_FF00FF` as a value for this parameter.
+Doing so will first calculate the value of the width and then apply transformations using that value.
+Learn more about arithmetic expressions [here](../arithmetic-expressions-in-transformations.md).

 {% tabs %}
 {% tab title="5px yellow border" %}